erikdonohoo/resourcify/README.md

 #### isInstance
 Type: `boolean`
-Default: `false`
+Default: `true`

-If this request is meant to be called from an instance of your model rather than from the class level, you need to set this to `true`.
-For example, you have built up a model and want to save it to the server with a `POST` request, you could make a `POST` type request and set `isInstance` to true.
+If this request is meant to be called from the constructor of your model rather than from the instance, you need to set this to `false`.

 #### isArray
 Type: `boolean`
 Default: `false`

 If your request returns an array instead of an object, set this to `true` so Resourcify knows and can construct an array response instead.
 This can be useful for requests that are run on the class level to return a list of instances.
+It is assumed the array contains objects that should be turned into models.

 #### propName
 Type: `string`
 Default: `undefined`

 If you receive metadata with each request, and the desired data is on some property of the response, you can tell the request which property to use for your data.
+If that property is an array, you will still need to set `isArray` to `true` even though the actual response contained an object.

 #### url
 Type: `string` `promise`